snoogans775/ifrit/README.md

-# Ifrit
-## Wildfire Prediction Model
+# Ifrit Wildfire Prediction Model

-The Ifrit prediction model is naive wildfire assessment algorithm based on MODIS and LANDSAT imagery.
+A naive wildfire assessment algorithm based on MODIS and LANDSAT imagery.

 ## Platform
 Currently, Ifrit is a native app to the Google Earth Engine cloud service.